Chapter 3:

 He pulled his arms back, lowered his stance, and thrust them into the East and West points.

-Drawn simultaneously, left pinky carved the West, middle finger the East.
+Simultaneously, his left pinky carved the West point, his middle finger the East.

-A steady flow of air circulated the apartment.
-Curtains danced and kitchen utensils joined the second round of interior redecoration.
+A steady airflow swept the apartment; curtains danced and kitchen utensils joined the second round of interior redecoration.

-All the marks emitted a frequency, twisted and synchronised in canon until they harmonised with a definite click.
+All the marks emitted a frequency, twisting and synchronising in canon until they harmonised with a sharp click.

 Hendrix looked back at Xxxxx.
-Only he stood between this growing force and his late Master’s heir.
+He alone stood between the growing force and his late master’s heir.

-He clenched his jaw and made the final push.
+He clenched his jaw and delivered the final push.

 Handprints began indenting the wall behind the mirror.